 Shogun Tokugawa Iyeyasu hired William Adams and Jan Joosten (Japanese call him Jan Joosten, not his full name) as his advisers, and he acquired information on Europe from them.
 Shogun Tokugawa Iyeyasu well treated them.
 The area where Jan Joosten lived is now called Yaesu (八重洲) after his name, Jan Joosten.
 William Adams changed his name to Miura Anjin and lived in the Miura area, approximately one hour and a half south by train from Tokyo today.
 The records of these two people are well kept and can be found easily.

 Europeans brought many European goods and ideas.
 Although Christianity became popular and widely spread in the early Azuchi Momoyama period, Toyotomi Hideyoshi banned it later.
 After the Meiji Era (1868), religious restriction was lifted.

 The Edo period began when Tokugawa Iyeyasu became the Shogun (1603).
 It last until the Meiji (明治) Restoration in 1868.
 During the Edo period, Tokugawa Bakufu (Tokugawa government) is the only entity that governed the country.
 The emperors existed, but the political power was shifted to the Tokugawa Bakufu.

-Gradually, ports for the European ships were limited, eventually, Spaniards were not allowed to come to Japan, then Portuguese were not allowed.
+Gradually, ports for the European ships were limited.
+Eventually, Spaniards were not allowed to come to Japan, then Portuguese.
 Japanese were forbidden to travel abroad.
-By around 1640, the place called Dejima whichi is Hirato in Nagasaki prefecture (平戸、長崎 ) was the only place opened for a foreigner to do business with Japan and only Dutches were allowed.
-Japan closed the country to the outside world until Meiji Restoration (1868).
+By around 1640, a port town called Dejima in Hirato in Nagasaki prefecture was the only place in Japan that opened for foreigners to do business with the Japanese.
+From Europe, only the Dutch were allowed to come.
+Japan closed the country to the outside world until the Meiji Restoration (1868).